 After her first renewal in the U.S. in 1966, and in preparation for a return to medical work in Africa, Sister Marian earned her Certificate of Midwifery in London, England.
 This was of great help in her new assignment – staffing a busy dispensary/antenatal/maternity unit with nine mobile clinics.

-Sister Marian also gave Congregational Service several times to Maryknoll Center such as coordinator of Main House Council, Watch Hill Coordinator and also at the Wellness Center.
-Later assignments included helping to staff the World Section House in Nairobi, Kenya; providing medical care for Maryknoll Sisters working in Tanzania, Kenya, and Sudan; and working in an inter-religious community Health Project carrying out health surveys and training village health leaders in Tanzania.
+Sister Marian also gave Congregational Service several times at the Maryknoll Sisters Center such as coordinator of Main House Council, Watch Hill Coordinator and also at the Wellness Center.
+Later assignments included helping to staff the World Section House in Nairobi, Kenya; providing medical care for Maryknoll Sisters working in Tanzania, Kenya, and Sudan; and working in an inter-religious community Health Project which carried out health surveys and training village health leaders in Tanzania.

 She returned to the Maryknoll Center in 2005 for her Golden Jubilee and then joined in fund-raising efforts to continue making God’s love visible in the world.
 Today, in what Sister Marian calls semi-retirement, she remains active in community affairs while also keeping in touch with many of her students of former years.